Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/implementing-search-page.md

     products: $products
   ) {
      products {
-      # This selects the specific currency format configured in Nosto.
-      # Example: "EUR", "USD", "GBP"
-      currencyFormat

       # This field will contain the details of the selected currency format
       priceFormat {
         currencySymbol